vishnuraj21/spot/README.md

 # Spot
-"Spot the Difference" puzzle created using HTML, CSS and JavaScript.
+A "Spot the Difference" puzzle created using HTML, CSS and JavaScript.
 Each new level increases in difficulty with more faces.